dilshankarunarathne/synapse-log-server/README.md

 - Offers functionalities for authorized users to:
     - Search and filter logs based on various criteria
     - Visualize logs
+- Web view for logging server status and logs

 ## License